 Combating Drug Addiction Is Easier Than You Think

-On a sour note, there’s another reason why you should consider getting drug addiction treatment as soon as you realize you may be developing the disease of addiction.
-The overdose death rates across the board aren’t decreasing, they’re increasing- and that’s largely because so many people with substance use disorders aren’t getting treatment and are becoming victims to more potent illicit drugs.
-Even with the fear of an overdose which may prove fatal, only one in ten people with drug use disorders will actually get the treatment they need.
-But why is that?
+Another reason why you should consider drug addiction treatment, is to avoid the complications, and permanent health effects associated with long-term substance abuse disorder.
+Overdose death rates are increasing across the board, largely because so many people with substance use disorders aren’t getting treatment they desperately need.
+Even with the dangers associated with drug use, including the potential for a deadly overdone, only one in ten people with drug use disorders will actually get the treatment they need.

-Mostly, the fear of withdrawal keeps drug and alcohol addicts at bay.
-If you ask anyone who has been through the process of either drug or alcohol withdrawal, they’ll most likely recount the experience as the most unpleasant thing that’s ever happened to them.
-Unfortunately this wrongfully keeps many away from getting the professional help they need.
-Drug addiction treatment has evolved to manage the symptoms of withdrawal seamlessly with the help of medically assisted drug treatment- making the process of withdrawal not only tolerable, but pain-free.
+Often, the fear of withdrawal keeps drug and alcohol addicts from seeking help.
+Often, addicts in recovery recount their experience as the most unpleasant thing that’s ever happened to them.
+Unfortunately this view of detoxification, keeps many away from getting the professional help they need.
+However, drug addiction treatment has evolved to help manage the symptoms of withdrawal; making the process of withdrawal not only tolerable, but also safer.

 Choosing the Right Drug Addiction Treatment Program Is Half the Battle

 There are many drug and alcohol addiction programs available to help people overcome addiction.
 Recovery from drug addiction is entirely possible with a bit of careful planning and a little research.
-Knowing which program will cater to your explicit recovery needs is critical to succeeding in treatment.
-If you don’t know what your specific needs are, speaking directly with an addiction counselor is the safest bet towards making an educated decision that will shape the rest of your life.
+However, knowing which program will cater to your explicit recovery needs is critical to successful treatment.

 Did You Know?